xamarinChirag/XamarinAssignment/README.md

 # XamarinAssignment -Xamarin android and ios assignment

+## App for displaying properties and clicking on it provide details, consume the REST api.

 ### List Requirements:
 -	Show a list of all listings, including their:
 -	Picture